pepsiplease69/sunrise/README.md

 ```

-This parent job kicks off all the scripts in the proper succession.
+This parent job kicks off each of the scripts in the proper succession.

 - If the event happens to have occurred in the past, the perl script will quietly output a message indicating that, and will not make any announcements and exit gracefully.
 - If the event occurs in the future, then the perl script will block the processing and wait for the event

-The parent job will invoke all of the scripts and then wait for the next day to start the next run.
+The parent job will invoke each of the scripts sequentially and at the end of last event, it will wait for the next day to start the next run.

 ![parent-script](parent-script.jpg)